iotaledger/goshimmer/docs/apis/autopeering.md

 # Peering API Methods

-Peering API allows retrieving basic information about autopeering.
+The peering API allows retrieving basic information about autopeering.

 The API provides the following functions and endpoints: